 Summer Math is an opportunity for rising sophomores to get a jump on the mathematics core classes by taking the required sophomore-year classes in an intensive form during the summer.

 The required sophomore-level courses Mathematics 60 and Mathematics 65 are offered during the three weeks immediately following commencement as an alternative to taking any or all of those courses during the fall of your sophomore year.

-Mathematics 60: Multivariable Calculus (1.5 Units), will be taught by Professors Karp and Yong
+Mathematics 60: Multivariable Calculus (1.5 Units), will be taught by Professors Martonosi and Su.

 Mathematics 65: Differential Equations and Linear Algebra II (1.5 Units), will be taught by Professors Orrison and Jacobsen.